Vince Zampella

-Vince Zampella (born 1970) is an American video game designer best known for being a co-founder and former studio head of Infinity Ward and the current head of Respawn Entertainment and Ripple Effect Studios.
+Vincent Walter Zampella II (October 1, 1969 – December 21, 2025) was an American video game designer.
+He was best known for being a co-founder and the former studio head of Infinity Ward, the head of Respawn Entertainment, and the former CEO of Ripple Effect Studios.

-Career

-Early career
+Early life and career

-Following his "unsuccessful" enrollment at Broward College Zampella worked as a handyman.
-A friend of his helped him get a job at a local game company, where he answered phones and tested new releases.
-In a 1997 interview with Gamezilla, Zampella said he "started out in graphic design and digital video at GameTek, then went to Atari to help launch its PC division" sometime prior to 1997.
-Zampella also worked at Panasonic Interactive Media/Ripcord Games and SegaSoft, where he met Jason West, whom he would later pair with to found Infinity Ward along with Grant Collier.
+Vincent Walter Zampella II was born on October 1, 1969.
+As a child, he developed an early interest in video games, having Donkey Kong as his childhood favorite.
+After dropping out of Broward College (then Broward Community College) in Fort Lauderdale, Florida, Zampella worked as a handyman.
+A friend helped him get a job at game company GameTek, where he performed various roles such as customer service and game testing.
+In an interview with Gamezilla, Zampella said he "started out in graphic design and digital video at GameTek, then went to Atari to help launch its PC division" sometime before 1997.
+He also worked at Panasonic Interactive Media/Ripcord Games and SegaSoft, where he met Jason West, with whom he later founded Infinity Ward along with Grant Collier.

-Zampella worked at 2015 Inc. from 1999-2002, during which he was credited as the lead designer for the critically acclaimed Medal of Honor: Allied Assault.
-After Allied Assaults success, Zampella continued on further Medal of Honor work.
+In September 1999, Zampella moved from Silicon Valley to work for 2015 in Tulsa, Oklahoma.
+By 2001, he was director of development of 2015.
+He worked there through 2002; during that time he was credited as the lead designer for the critically acclaimed Medal of Honor: Allied Assault.

 Infinity Ward

-Shortly after Infinity Ward's creation, Electronic Arts decided to move Medal of Honor development in-house, and Infinity Ward took a deal with Activision to create a new game, codenamed "MOH Killer".
+Shortly after Infinity Ward's creation, Electronic Arts decided to move Medal of Honor development in-house, and Infinity Ward took a deal with Activision to create a new game, codenamed "MOH (Medal of Honor) Killer".
 "MOH Killer" became Call of Duty, and Activision acquired Infinity Ward shortly after the game's release.
-At the same time, Zampella and fellow IW employee Jason West signed long-term employment contracts with Activision.
-Under Zampella's and West's leadership, Infinity Ward released Call of Duty 2, Call of Duty 4: Modern Warfare, and Call of Duty: Modern Warfare 2.
+At the same time, Zampella and fellow Infinity Ward employee Jason West signed long-term employment contracts with Activision.
+Under Zampella's and West's leadership, Infinity Ward released Call of Duty 2 (2005), Call of Duty 4: Modern Warfare (2007), and Call of Duty: Modern Warfare 2 (2009).